Buttermilk vs. Heavy Cream: Differences & When To Use Which

 For instance, if you do not have buttermilk for your recipe, but you need its acidity, you may use heavy cream with a splash of lemon or vinegar, depending on what your recipe allows.

-On the other hand, if you need to make a cake or bread, you can easily use heavy cream instead of buttermilk, but you have to consider that they will not be as fluffy as you expect.
+On the other hand, if you need to make a cake or bread, you can easily use heavy cream instead of buttermilk, but you have to consider that the cakes or bread will not be as fluffy as you expect.
 To achieve the fluffiness you need and successfully substitute buttermilk with heavy cream, you will have to combine heavy cream with baking powder.

 Nonetheless, if your recipe calls for heavy cream because it can be whipped, buttermilk is not an option as a substitute.
 This is because buttermilk does not have whippable features, and it will be of no use in a recipe that calls for it.
-Also, buttermilk would not be a good substitute in recipes that need a higher amount of fat since it is actually made of low-fat milk.
+Also, buttermilk would not be a good substitute in recipes that need more fat since it is made of low-fat milk.

-Since this can be a little bit confusing, you can always follow the rule of the thumb.
-That means that you need to consider two things – buttermilk gives you light and fluffy textures, while heavy cream gives you rich and thick textures.
-So, when you need strictly those textures, consider that using replacing one for another is not an option.
+Since this can be slightly confusing, you can always follow the rule of thumb.
+That means that you need to consider two things—buttermilk gives you light and fluffy textures, while heavy cream gives you rich and thick textures.
+So, when you need strictly those textures, consider that replacing one for another is not an option.

-To make things easier for you, I have prepared a table that will help you in your baking and cooking.
+To make things easier for you, I have prepared a table to help you with baking and cooking.
 This table will be your cheat sheet, and you will always know when it is better to use buttermilk, and when it is better to opt for heavy cream.
 This way, you can easily prepare your ingredients and avoid wasting any food or ingredients that might be needed for a certain recipe.

 When is it better to use buttermilk?When is it better to use heavy cream?